picasso's DA, 1907

 2. is actually insurmountable. to prove 2. one would have to produce an argument to defeat 400 years of consensus.

-all i'm saying is that from 1. to 2. there is an enormous value/gap, which the counter would have to defeat. is "Hamlet is a masterpiece" defeasible? yes, but very unlikely. why? the approval layers during of all these years are way stronger than one person's counter.
+from 1. to 2. there is an enormous value/gap, which the counter would have to defeat. is "Hamlet is a masterpiece" defeasible? yes, but very unlikely. why? the approval layers during of all these years are way stronger than one person's counter.

 Emily brought the idea of the CANON and a professor's defense of the CANON that she didn't agree with. me neither, and i said that it's incorrect to claim that Hamlet's good because of the CANON.
 Hamlet's good because of the "facts" pertaining Hamlet, which is why it is in the CANON not the other way around.